JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd30/Readme_usbd30.md

 ### 1. User Story Description

->  As a Production Manager, I want to get the list of parts used in a product.
+>  As a Factory Manager, I want to use/consume a material/component, i.e. to deduct a given amount from the stock.
+The operation should not be allowed if the remaining stock falls below the currently reserved quantity.

 ### 2. Resolution
 >**AC1:** Minimum expected requirement: demonstrated with data imported from the